malaikagalvan/IDS2024S/README.md

 Malaika Galvan
 mxg8844@mavs.uta.edu
 University of Texas at Arlington
-This is a message form laptop command line.
+This is a message from laptop command line.